Incremental

 Important: Some Salesforce objects don't have a LastModifiedDate field because they are not updated after creation.
 For incremental loads in this case, AutoSync recognizes new records from their CreatedDate field and loads them to the destination.

-The Incremental load type is supported for: Marketo, Microsoft Dynamics 365 for Sales, Oracle, MySQL, Salesforce, ServiceNow, and SQL Server sources when synchronizing to Azure Synapse, Databricks, Google BigQuery, Oracle, SQL Server, and Snowflake targets.
+The Incremental load type is supported for: Amazon Redshift, Marketo, Microsoft Dynamics 365 for Sales, Oracle, MySQL, Salesforce, ServiceNow, Snowflake, and SQL Server sources when synchronizing to Azure Synapse, Databricks, Google BigQuery, Oracle, SQL Server, and Snowflake targets.